-5 Important Reasons We Should Embrace the Waiting
+5 Important Reasons to Embrace the Waiting

 And He will.
-He always does…in time.
+He always does…in His time.

 Wilderness times are exceedingly difficult.
 The loss of control makes it seem like we have lost ourselves…or our way.
 This is not bad.
-It is a good thing for our soul to be trained to rest in God alone.
+It is good for our soul to be trained to rest in God alone.

 Richard Rohr in his book, Everything Belongs, says it well.
 “We have to move out of ‘business as usual and remain on the ‘threshold’ (limen, in Latin) where we are betwixt and between.
 There the old world is left behind, but we’re not sure of the new one yet.
 That’s a good space.
 Get there often and stay there as long as you can by whatever means possible.
 It’s the realm where God can best get at us because we are out of the way.
 In sacred space, the old world is able to fall apart, and the new world is able to be revealed.”
+While I don’t agree with everything Richard Rohr says, this is a worthy statement.

-Are You Waiting for Normal to Return?
+Waiting For Normal to Return

-• or go back to church without a mask on.
+- Or for when we could go back to church without a mask on.

 Embrace Today

-Each day I try to embrace what God has for me today.
-He is in control of my life, my future, and my transformation.
-His purposes are greater – far better than what I can imagine or achieve.
+During the pandemic, each day I tried to embrace what God had for me that day.
+I told myself – “God is in control of my life, my future, and my transformation.
+His purposes are greater – far better than what I can imagine or achieve.”

-Don’t Fight the Waiting Because…
+Reasons Not To Fight the Waiting Times…

 1) God is forming you.

-As Rohr said in the quote above, this is a good space.
+This is a good space.
 God has access to you in unique ways in the waiting periods when you are not in control of your life.
 We want to become like Him.
 Yet we resist.

 Our brokenness is exposed to His healing touch.